brian-a-esch/nvim/README.md

     - Write my own?
 - Language server
     - show when code actions are available, like we do for diagnostics
-    - for popups I'd like the blame popups to be lower than the language server popups
-    - for gitsigns i'd like priority of git changes to be before warnings, but after errors?
-Maybe a way to display both?
     - Display "pending" lsp requests, so I know that something is taking a second vs never completing
 - Folding
     - Use treesitter for code folding.
 See options.lua